rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/03 Operators.md

 ![distinctUntilChanged-with-selector](https://raw.githubusercontent.com/wiki/ReactiveX/RxJava/images/rx-operators/distinctUntilChanged.key.png)

 As a final example, `distinct` is used in the [`jobMonitor`] in [`easy-ingest-dispatcher`].
-Here every couple of seconds a list of all files and folders in the `depositsDirectory` is asked from the filesystem.
+Here every couple of seconds the list of all files and folders in the `depositsDirectory` is retrieved from the filesystem.
 However, we are only interested in the ones that were just added.
 Given the `Observable[File]` we gained before, we can then do a `distinct(_.getName)` where we check the distinctness of the `File`'s name.